algoquant/RFinanceChicago2022/README.md

-# RFinanceChicago2022
+## RFinance Chicago 2022
-Files for my presentation at the Chicago R/Finance Conference 2022-06-03
+Files with my presentation at the Chicago R/Finance Conference 2022-06-03.